Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

-1. He’s A Tough Guy
+1. He Was A Tough Guy

 2. There’s One Childhood Moment He Never Forgot

-Gene Hackman’s hard-knock roots go all the way back to his childhood—when his father dealt him a horrific betrayal.
+Gene Hackman’s hard-knock roots went all the way back to his childhood—when his father dealt him a horrific betrayal.
 After years of roughly mistreating the family, Hackman’s father walked out on them entirely when the actor was 13.

 Hackman later described the “hurt and disappointment” he felt watching his father give him a leisurely wave from the car as he drove off forever.
-Hackman would eventually turn that pain into art…but the road to get there had even bigger bumps.
+Hackman would eventually turn that pain into art, but the road to get there had even bigger bumps.

 3. He Was A Bad Kid